- Purchase the complete Expat Arrivals Indonesia Guide (PDF)

 + PRO: Affordable taxis

 Taxis are abundant and ridiculously cheap when compared to the West, and if tipped well the driver will wait for passengers while they do their shopping.
-It is very uncommon for expats to drive in Jakarta and most people employ a driver.
+It is uncommon for expats to drive in Jakarta and most people employ a driver.
 A good driver is well worth the cost as they have knowledge of all the side streets to make travelling around more bearable.
 Having a driver in the West would be considered a luxury; here in Indonesia, it is a part of life for most people with a stable income.

 - CON: Traffic congestion